marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <p class="caption">(\#fig:grid-second-vp)Producing a second viewport using **grid**.</p>
 </div>

 In more practical terms, this means that whatever viewport we are currently in, this one defines our reference system (0 to 1).
-In case you don't believe me, we can repeat this procedure five times more...
+In case you don't believe that, we can repeat this procedure five times more...

 ```r